FrostHard/RisetOperasional-BlackFriday/README.md

 Support formula: (A + B) / Total

+tl;dr A fraction of all transactions that contain both A and B.

 2. Confidence: An indication on how often the rule is true.
+It's the ratio of the purchases that contains A and B, to the transactions that contains A.

 Confidence formula: (A + B) / A

-3. Lift: This says how likely item Y is purchased when item X is purchased, while controlling for how popular item Y is.
-In Table 1, the lift of {apple -> beer} is 1,which implies no association between items.
-A lift value greater than 1 means that item Y is likely to be bought if item X is bought, while a value less than 1 means that item Y is unlikely to be bought if item X is bought.
+tl;dr How often B appears in transactions that only contain A.

+3. Lift: Ratio of confidence to *expected* confidence.
+Expected confidence is the confidence divided by the frequency of B. The higher the lift, the stronger the association

+tl;dr How much our confidence has increased that B will be purchased given that A was purchased.

 ## Installing
 1. Download all files and put them in the same folder